-Step One – Write on the words you want on your jar (like eye of newt as shown above) onto the jar with puff paint.
-You can add other things like symbols (such as the eye I added), spiders, spider-webs, and so on.
-Let this dry thoroughly.
+Write the words you want on your jar (like eye of newt as shown above) onto the jar with puff paint.
+You can add other things like symbols (such as the eye I added), spiders, spider-webs, etc. Let this dry thoroughly.

 Set up an assembly line and make a bunch of these Halloween Specimen Jars to decorate your home for the holiday.
 Or fill some with candy and give them to friends.